Quantum Lego Expansion Pack: Enumerators from Tensor Networks: Introduction

 \section{Introduction}

 Topological and geometrical insights have led to a number of recent breakthroughs in quantum error correction, e.g. \cite{Kitaev03,fiberbundlecode,PK}.
 On the other hand, quantum weight enumerator polynomials \cite{ShorLaflamme} provide a complementary, algebraic perspective on quantum error correcting codes (QECCs).
-Anecdotally, quantum weight enumerators contain crucial information of the code property.
-A number of variants and generalizations have also been applied to derive linear programming bounds \cite{rains1,rains2,rains3}, to understand error detection under symmetric \cite{Ashikhmin:1999ef} and asymmetric\cite{hu2020weight} Pauli errors, and for generating magic state distillation protocols \cite{Rall}.
-However, wider applications of the quantum weight enumerators have been relatively limited beyond codes of small sizes compared to the other approaches partly to due their prohibitive computational costs.
+Quantum weight enumerators contain crucial information of the code property.
+A number of variants and generalizations have also been applied to derive linear programming bounds \cite{rains1,rains2,rains3}, to understand error detection under symmetric \cite{Ashikhmin:1999ef} and asymmetric\cite{hu2020weight} Pauli errors, and for generating magic state distillation protocols \cite{Rall}. {In quantum many-body physics, enumerators, also known as sector lengths, have been used to study entanglement structure \cite{SLD} of quantum states.
+The weight distributions of operators have also played an important role in quantum chaos \cite{schuster2022operator}.} However, wider applications of the quantum weight enumerators have been relatively limited beyond codes or states of small sizes compared to the other approaches partly to due their prohibitive computational costs.

-Building upon the previous framework of quantum lego (QL) \cite{CL2021} and the recently developed tensor weight enumerator formalism \cite{CL2022}, we revisit the weight enumerator perspective of quantum error correction and provide a more efficient method to compute them.
-We present new results in both formalism and in algorithm that enable a number of novel applications for quantum error correction.
-On the formalism level, we review abstract weight enumerators and their corresponding MacWilliams identities \cite{CL2022}.
+Building upon the previous framework of quantum lego (QL) \cite{CL2021} and the recently developed tensor weight enumerator formalism \cite{CL2022}, we revisit the weight enumerator perspective of quantum error correction and provide a more efficient method to compute them. {We present new results in both formalism and in algorithm that enable a number of novel applications for quantum error correction, measurement-based quantum computation, and quantum many-body physics.} On the formalism level, we review abstract weight enumerators and their corresponding MacWilliams identities \cite{CL2022}.
 We then introduce mixed enumerators, higher genus enumerators, coset enumerators and generalized enumerators, which are useful for the study of subsystem codes, decoders, and logical error probability under general independent and identically distributed (i.i.d.) single qubit error channels.